6 Reasons for Installing Recessed Lighting Throughout the Home

-Recessed lighting’s popularity is due largely to its many advantages over table and floor lamps, pendants and sconces.
+Recessed lighting’s popularity is due largely to its many advantages over table and floor lamps, pendants, and sconces.
 Whereas other types of fixtures best suit one or another specific application—be it ambient, task, or accent lighting—versatile recessed lights can meet all average household needs.

 Of course, another advantage of recessed lighting is its unique design.
 Flush to the ceiling, with its housing tucked neatly between framing joists, recessed lighting takes up virtually zero usable square footage, and its self-effacing style means that it can coordinate with almost any decor, modern or traditional.

 If you are in the midst of planning a remodeling project, be sure to consider the full range of functional and aesthetic possibilities that installing recessed lighting can offer.
 Being that manufacturers continue to innovate in this product category, recessed lighting remains an exciting choice for homeowners.
-Here are five reasons why.
+Here are six reasons why.

 Recessed lighting with so-called “eyeball” trim enables homeowners to direct a bright, focused beam toward any object they wish to call attention to, whether it’s a work of art, family memento, or an architectural feature like a fireplace mantel or built-in bookcase.
 Note that multiple fixtures may be needed to highlight an oversize item.

 2. Bulbs control the vibes of the space.